AymenBOUGUERRA/Predict-online-shopping-intentions-using-machine-learning-and-deep-learning-approaches/README.md

 While looking at the dataset, we can clearly see that it is heavily biased and also require cleaning;

-•	Big disproportionality in the classes (about 80% of shoppers do not proceed with a purshase)
+•	Big disproportionality in the classes (84.5 % of shoppers do not proceed with a purshase)

 •	2 Missing months in months